Imaging & Radiology at Sugar Land Hospital

 A mammogram is a breast X-ray that can show small, early stage cancers.
 We offer the following screenings:

-A physician order for your screening mammogram is not required.
-Saturday appointments are available.
+In most cases, you do not need a referral for a screening mammogram.
 Learn more about the Houston Methodist Breast Care Center at Sugar Land.

 • Bone scan - diagnoses bone diseases, infections or injuries